Natz6N/Natz6N/README.md

 # Hi!
-My name is Natz6N
+My name is Natz6N Or Natan

 ---